4 Steps To Setting Boundaries and Saying “Yes” To Yourself

 And how this is key to self-love

-Growing up, I was not allowed to develop my sense of self, let alone express what I needed.
-As a result, I did not know my needs and my boundaries.
-I did not even believe that I had the right to have boundaries.
-This means:
+Growing up, many of us were not allowed to develop our sense of self, let alone express what we needed.
+As a result, we may not know our needs and boundaries.
+We may not believe that we had the right to have boundaries.

-I’d not call out on someone who mistreated me.
+We’d not call out on someone who mistreated us.

-I’d allow exes, “friends” and people to say things to me that are disrespectful.
+We’d allow exes, “friends” and people to say things to us that are disrespectful.

-I’d try to seek love and approval from people who wanted me to be different and did not accept me.
+We’d try to seek love and approval from people who wanted us to be different and did not accept us.